Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

 !!!Note
 If you want to know more about the Edge Impulse or there is something that still unclear, please go to [Wio Terminal Edge Impulse Getting Started](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-EI-1/) to get more information.

-## TheThingsNetwork Console Configuration Setup
+## Display your data on TheThingsNetwork

 In this project, the data can be displayed on [TheThingsNetwork](https://www.thethingsnetwork.org/) platform, the instruction shown as below:

-**Step 1**: Load into [TTN website](https://id.thethingsnetwork.org/oidc/interaction/3v59Li6ZEHe8cq1O0Ft1w) and create your account, then go to gateways (set up by yourself or purchased) start to set up your device.
+-  Load into [TTN website](https://id.thethingsnetwork.org/oidc/interaction/3v59Li6ZEHe8cq1O0Ft1w) and create your account, then go to gateways (set up by yourself or purchased) start to set up your device.

 ![](https://files.seeedstudio.com/wiki/Alots/Alots24.png)

-**Step 2**: Add the gateway device:
+- Add the gateway device:

   - Owner
   - Gateway ID
   - Gateway EUI
   - Gateway Name

 ![](https://files.seeedstudio.com/wiki/Alots/Alots25.png)